How I learned to sight read! RSS

 Reading music in such a huge variety of styles familiarised me with a wide range of idioms and notation patterns.
 Later, I came to understand, as a teacher, that those who have played a lot of, for example, Mozart find that playing more Mozart is easier than playing music in an unfamiliar style.
 That’s because part of sight reading well is the ability to predict what might come next, a skill that comes only from having played lots of pieces.
 I didn't tell my teacher about my 'other' music and, at exam time, I was given a sight reading book; I never played from it, of course, because the pieces didn't make musical sense to me.

-When we decided to produce our own, Learn to Sight Read programme, we wanted to make it as much fun as possible and to create the 'pile of music by the piano' effect by providing lots of different pieces that had real-sounding tunes.
+When we decided to produce our own, graded Learn to Sight Read programme, we wanted to make it as much fun as possible and to create the 'pile of music by the piano' effect by providing lots of different pieces that had real-sounding tunes.
 We wanted to bring about learning by listening as well as playing - there's not much point in doing a sight reading example unless you know whether or not you understood it.
-While having a great time making up all those pieces, some of them based on 'real' tunes, I invented titles that each sound like the rhythms of the first phrase.
-For those taking exams, we made sure we covered every key and feature to be found in any piano exam at that level, without focusing on any one examining board.
+While having a great time making up all those early grade pieces, some of them based on 'real' tunes, I invented titles that each sound like the rhythms of the first phrase.
+For those taking exams, I made sure I covered every key and feature to be found in any piano exam at that level, without focusing on any one examining board.